-As of December 31, 2020, the Company had approximately \$1.0 million in its operating bank accounts and working capital of approximately \$1.26 million.
+As of December 31, 2021, the Company had \$406,126 in its operating bank accounts and a working capital deficit of \$234,460.

-Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through a contribution of \$25,000 from Sponsor to cover for certain offering costs in exchange for the issuance of the Founder Shares, the loan of up to \$300,000 from the Sponsor pursuant to the Note (see Note 5), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
+Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through a contribution of \$25,000 from Sponsor to cover for certain offering costs in exchange for the issuance of the Founder Shares, unsecured, non-interest bearing promissory note of up to \$300,000 from the Sponsor, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Note was repaid subsequent to the Initial Public Offering.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
-As of December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans.As of December 31, 2021, there were no amounts outstanding under any Working Capital Loan.

 In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until June 17, 2022 to consummate a Business Combination.
 It is uncertain that the Company will be able to consummate a Business Combination by this time.
-Additionally, the Company may not have sufficient liquidity to fund the working capital needs of the Company until one year from the issuance of these financial statements.
-If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Management has determined that the liquidity condition and mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern.
+Additionally, the Company may not have sufficient liquidity to fund the working capital needs of the Company through one year from the issuance of these financial statements.
+If a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+Management has determined that the liquidity condition and mandatory liquidation, should a business combination not occur, and potential subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after June 17, 2022.
 The Company intends to complete a Business Combination before the mandatory liquidation date.
+However, there can be no assurance that the Company will be able to consummate any business 46 combination by June 17, 2022.
+In addition, the Company may need to raise additional capital through loans or additional investments from our Sponsor, stockholders, officers, directors or third parties.
+The Company's officers, directors and Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
+Accordingly, the Company may not be able to obtain additional financing.
+If the Company is unable to raise additional capital, the Company may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
+The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern through the liquidation date of June 17, 2022.